Chair

 Yohei lives with his wife and three children (two girls and one boy).

-He approached the field of hereditary neuropathies and neuromuscular diseases and collaborated in the design of several rehabilitation studies dedicated to Charcot-Marie-Tooth disease and ALS.
-Once a specialist, he dealt with the outpatient and home management of patients suffering from ALS.
+Riccardo Zuccarino is a doctor specializing in physical medicine and rehabilitation in Italy.
+Since he became specialized, he has been involved in the rehabilitation management of neuromuscular diseases.
+He came to the field of hereditary neuropathies and neuromuscular diseases, and collaborated in the design of several rehabilitation studies dedicated to Charcot-Marie-Tooth disease and ALS/MND.
+He currently works with the outpatient and home management of people living with ALS/MND.

-He returns to Italy after 2 years spent in the USA, from 2018 to the summer of 2020, at the University of Iowa , Iowa City, where he coordinated an international research group regarding a hereditary peripheral neuropathy, known as Charcot Marie Tooth .
+He is a member of the Inherited Neuropathy Consortium, the Peripheral Nerve Society, and the European Reference Network.
+He also spent two years spent in the USA, from 2018 to 2020, at the University of Iowa, where he coordinated an international research group regarding a hereditary peripheral neuropathy, known as Charcot Marie Tooth.